 Regulations promulgated by the United States Department of Education to implement changes made to the Higher Education Act of 1965 (HEA), as amended, by the Higher Education Amendments of 1998 (1998 Amendments) require the disclosure of financial assistance and institutional information to students under the student financial assistance programs under Title IV of the Higher Education Act of 1965, as amended (Title IV).
 The following institutional information is annually disclosed: campus crime reports, drug and alcohol policies, FERPA (Family Educational Rights and Privacy Act) Rights, Copyright Policy and Satisfactory Academic Progress Policy and Graduation Rates.
 These policies and information are distributed annually and available at any time upon request through the Registrar or Student Finance Offices.
-Financial assistance programs include the Federal Pell Grant Program, the campus-based programs (Federal Perkins Loan, Federal Work-Study (FWS), and Federal Supplemental Educational Opportunity Grant (FSEOG) programs), the William D. Ford Federal Direct Loan (Direct Loan) Program, and the Leveraging Educational Assistance Partnership (LEAP) Program (formerly called the State Student Incentive Grant (SSIG) Program).
 Under the regulations, the Escoffier Online International Culinary Academy annually distributes to all enrolled students a notice of the availability of financial assistance and institutional information required to be disclosed pursuant to the Higher Education Act amendments and pursuant to the Family Educational Rights and Privacy Act (FERPA) which governs access to student educational records maintained by educational institutions and the release of information from those records.